as-yuschenko/vCjson/README.md

 ### Navigate with the cursor
 After parsing the JSON document, the cursor is in the root position and does not point to any node.<br />
-To get the number of nodes at the current level, you must use the method:
+To get the number of nodes at the current level, use the method:
 > int get_sibling_num();

 To move between nodes of the same level, use following methods:
 > int go_next_sibling();<br />
 > int go_prev_sibling();

 A node can be a parent of other nodes.
-To go to the child nodes of the current node (go down one level), you must use the method:
+To go to the child nodes of the current node (go down one level), use the method:
 > int go_node_child();

 Attention!
 The cursor takes the root position and not point to any node of the current level.<br />